Stimulating your liver meridian can considerably improve your sleep quality.

 - because your liver also controls the flow of Qi

-- relax and breath deeply as you visualize your liver (where it is located and its size and shape)
+- Relax and breath deeply as you visualise your liver (where it is located and its size and shape).

-- exhale toxins from the liver through your mouth as you quietly chant the word “Shuuu” (the sound is like “Sh” as if your were saying “Hush, be quiet”)
+- Exhale toxins from the liver through your mouth, as you quietly chant the word “Shuuu” (the sound is similar to the “Sh” sound you make in saying “Hush, be quiet”).

-Digestive tip – Sour foods, like lemons, apple,grapes, pear, strawberries tomatoes and fermented vegetables are associated with wood and helps the liver.
+Sour foods, like lemons, apples, grapes, pears, strawberries, tomatoes and fermented vegetables, are associated with wood and help the liver.

 Other pages of interest:

-“Tea generates fluids, stops thirst, clears heat, eliminates toxins, dispels dampness, promotes urination, aids digestion, stops diarrhea, clears heart fire and raises the spirit”
+“Tea generates fluids, stops thirst, clears heat, eliminates toxins, dispels dampness, promotes urination, aids digestion, stops diarrhoea, clears heart fire and raises the spirit”